emmanuel-battesti/place-bot/INSTALL.md

 **VirtualBox users have reported compatibility issues**.

 *Place-Bot* uses *OpenGL* shaders to accelerate computations.
-The lidar and semantic sensor calculations are performed directly on the GPU via these shaders for optimal performance.
+The lidar calculations are performed directly on the GPU via these shaders for optimal performance.

 VirtualBox has known issues with graphics drivers and OpenGL handling, which can cause problems with *Place-Bot*.